 It all worked as long as Hollywood was the choke point of the entertainment business in America.
 For the longest time, that was the case.
 All movies were made in Hollywood and almost all TV shows.
 Some television work was done in New York City, but even that was controlled by the big studios.
 That meant smart men looking to make big money in movies went to Hollywood to make their money.
 They had no choice.
 Even if they wanted to go around the studios, the studio men controlled the distribution networks too.

 Most everyone gets that technology is changing how people consume entertainments like movies and TV shows.
 Instead of a cable sub and trips to the theater, it is the internet and viewing on a variety of devices from anywhere with wireless access.
-That’s why cord cutting is gaining steam.
-There’s no reason to have a cable deal when you can get all the same stuff, on demand, from your internet provider.
+That is why cord cutting is gaining steam.
+There is no reason to have a cable deal when you can get all the same stuff, on demand, from your internet provider.
 With gizmos like Kodi, you can get any video in the world, free of charge, as long as you have the technical savvy.

 An axiom of modern, life is that the arrival of social justice warriors is a sign that a business or industry has entered a death spiral.
-It may not be dead, but its days of making big money have come to a close.
+It may not be dead, but its days of making big money have ended.
 The smart-money men, interested only in making money, have left the scene, leaving the people with other agendas to take over and impose those agendas.
-That’s when the gals start running off the guys for being male and cook up schemes to help under-represented minorities realize their potential.
+That is when the gals start running off the guys for being male and cook up schemes to help under-represented minorities realize their potential.